aws-samples/aws-net-guides/SampleApplications/2022/readme.md

 ## AWS .NET Samples

-In 2022 a number of AWS employees who love .NET on AWS go together to create a set of sample application that show how to use .NET with a variety of AWS services.
-All of the samples are written in C#, and are easy to follow.
+In 2022 AWS employees who love .NET on AWS got together to create a set of sample application that show how to use .NET with a variety of AWS services.
+All the samples are written in C#, and are easy to follow.
 None will take more than 45 minutes to complete, and the shortest will take as little as 5 minutes.
-The goal is show you how easy it is to learn use .NET with AWS
+The goal is to show you how easy it is to learn to use .NET with AWS

-Linked below you will find six sample applications that show how to use .NET with various AWS services.
+Linked below you will find six sample applications.
 Each sample includes a readme file that describes a problem, and how it is solved.
 Full source code, and instructions for deployment are included in each sample.

 ### [AWS AI Services](https://github.com/aws-samples/aws-net-guides/tree/master/SampleApplications/2022/aws-ai-services-demo)